Bill Title: An Act To Prohibit Discrimination Or Preferential Treatment By The State Of Arkansas And Other Public Entities; And For Other Purposes.

 Committee: House State Agencies, 10 a.m.
 Feb 3

-Section 2 of Senate Bill 3 (SB3) changes how liquor permits are issued in Arkansas.
-It removes rules that protect local communities from being overrun by big liquor stores and focuses only on "benefits for consumers."
-But here’s the problem: this section has nothing to do with the rest of the bill, which is about discrimination.
-Worse, it takes away your right to have a say in what happens in your community.
+Section 2 of Senate Bill 3 (SB3) significantly alters how liquor permits are issued in Arkansas.
+This section removes essential rules that protect local communities from being overrun by large liquor chains and instead focuses solely on 'benefits for consumers.'
+However, this section is misaligned with the main theme of the bill, which addresses discrimination.
+Moreover, it undermines your right to voice concerns about your community.

-How Does Section 2 Take Away Your Rights?
+How Does SB3 Section 2 Take Away Your Rights?

 Your Community Loses Its Voice: